Hanno R. Ellenbogen Citizenship Award: Seventh – Alexander Milinkevich (Alaksandar Milinkievič)

 Alaksandar Milinkievič was the seventh recipient of the HRE Citizenship Award.

 Alaksandar Milinkievič became involved in the local politics of his home city, Hrodna, in the 1980s.
 Four years in Algiers setting up the Faculty of Physics at Sétif University, had given him a wider experience of the world than his contemporaries.
 After the fall of the Soviet Union, he entered national politics, becoming Chief of Staff to one of the opposition leaders.
 In 2005 he was chosen by the United Democratic Forces of Belarus as joint candidate of the opposition in the presidential elections of 2006, to stand against the authoritarian Alexander Lukashenko.
 He was held by the police before and after the elections on false charges of drunken driving, forgery, drug trafficking and leaving Belarus illegally.

 Financial component donated to Pavel Sieviarynets

 Paval Sieviaryniec was the seventh financial recipient of the HRE Citizenship Award.

-Paval Sieviaryniec is a prominent young Belarusian politician leader of the Christian Democratic Party and founder of the Young Front that is one of the most persecuted political organisations in Belarus.
-He is also a talented publicist, author of a number of books and articles in which he presents his ideas and values, calling Belarusians to a national awakening and protest against autocratic rule.
+Paval Sieviaryniec is a Belarusian politician, a leader of the Christian Democratic Party, and the founder of the Young Front.
+He is a publicist and author of books and articles concerning his political views and opposition to the current government.